3abqar/abqar_store1/README.md

-# feastly
+Members Names:

+TL: Ziad Hisham

+Ahmed Khaled Ahmed

+Ahmed Mohamed Salah

+Beshoy Labib Ezzat

+Youssef Ebraam Melad

+Project Name:
+Feastly

+Description:
-"Feastly is a smart digital system built for restaurants to replace paper operations with a fast, easy, and error-free workflow.
-It includes a simple sales page, digital menu, automated inventory updates, payment options (cash &amp; card), and a manager dashboard with sales insights and stock alerts.
+Feastly is a digital restaurant management system designed to replace paper-based operations with a fast, user-friendly, and efficient workflow.
+It features a simple sales page, digital menu, automated inventory tracking, payment integration (cash & card), and a manager dashboard with sales insights and stock alerts.

+Objective:
+To enhance restaurant efficiency, reduce errors, and increase profitability by digitalizing all operations in a seamless and smart way.